 Having loaded a data set, it is now possible to run analyses.
 After selecting an analysis from the ribbon along the top you will see input options for that analysis in the left panel, and the associated output in the right panel.
 As the input options are specified, the analysis results automatically update, providing immediate feedback.

-When the analysis has been specified to your satisfaction, you can return to the data view by clicking the “OK” button.
 You can return to an earlier analysis simply by clicking on the output of interest.
 This brings up the options that were used to generate that analysis, and allows you to make adjustments or additions.

 There is much more to say about JASP: its ability to annotate output, to interact with the Open Science Framework, to conduct sophisticated analyses using modules, to save APA tables and publication-ready figures, and much more.
 These options are discussed in our YouTube videos.
 We are also in the process of writing a JASP manual.